AFLplusplus/AFLplusplus/docs/INSTALL.md

 It is recommended to install the newest available gcc, clang and llvm-dev possible in your distribution!

-Note that "make distrib" also builds FRIDA mode, QEMU mode, unicorn_mode and more.
-If you just want plain AFL++, then do "make all".
+Note that `make distrib` also builds FRIDA mode, QEMU mode, unicorn_mode and more.
+If you just want plain AFL++, then do `make all`.
 If you want some assisting tooling compiled but are not interested in binary-only targets then instead choose: